pauljxtan/fractals/README.md

 ```bash
 $ ./src/draw -f sierpinski -n 10000
 ```
+(Run with -w flag to write to file without stdout.)
 (Run without arguments for list of fractals and usage.)

 ### Currently implemented ###